linuxfandudeguy/webshell/README.md

 ### API View
 ![Screenshot 2024-07-28 11 49 40 AM](https://github.com/user-attachments/assets/a4a4ecd2-7b37-4744-891d-b5aa6c6a136e)

+## Customization Commands

+WebShell Has a variety of commands that allow you to customize your shell to however you want.

+- `setfontsize`

 ## How it Works

 WebShell uses AWS with a Node.js runtime deployed on Vercel.
 The `typeset` command in the terminal can display the environment variables.